 Heather Barber, Executive Director

-Heather joined BRWF in 2010.
-Hailing from Wisconsin, a water wealthy state, she is acutely aware of the need to promote a healthy watershed in the Bitterroot Valley.
+Heather joined the Bitter Root Water Forum in 2010.
+Hailing from Wisconsin, a water-wealthy state, she is acutely aware of the need to promote a healthy watershed in the Bitterroot Valley.
 She enjoys working with landowners to get restoration projects on the ground and partnering with educators to enhance youth exposure to natural resource education.
 Her love of rivers came from time spent fishing the Wisconsin River with her dad.
 She holds a B.A. in Environmental Studies and Sociology from the University of Wisconsin at La Crosse.
 Heather enjoys spending time outdoors hiking, camping, and fly fishing.
 When she's indoors she's most likely working on a new project in the craft room or in the kitchen.

 Andrea Price, Restoration Coordinator

-Andrea joined the BRWF team in July 2019.
+Andrea joined the Water Forum team in July 2019.
 She learned to love rivers and lakes growing up in the Seattle area and earned a Bachelor’s degree in environmental engineering from Dartmouth College.
-After graduating, she’s worked overseas with NGOs in the Water, Sanitation and Hygiene sector.
-She’s been visiting the Bitterroot since 2008, when her grandfather retired here, and is happy to be joining the community!
-She’s excited to be working toward conserving the valley’s beautiful rivers and to take advantage of local skiing, paddling, and climbing opportunities.
+After graduating, she worked overseas with NGOs in the Water, Sanitation, and Hygiene sectors.
+She’s been visiting the Bitterroot since 2008 when her grandfather retired here and is happy to be joining the community!
+She’s excited to be working toward conserving the valley’s beautiful rivers and taking advantage of local skiing, paddling, and climbing opportunities.

 Board of Directors

 Charlie is a molecular biologist at Rocky Mountain Laboratories and has served on the Bitter Root Water Forum Board of Directors since early 2018.
 Charlie developed an appreciation of aquatic life and reverence for the natural world during his childhood experiences fishing and exploring the Puget Sound, coastal British Columbia, and southeast Alaska.
 These experiences helped instill a love of science that motivated Charlie to pursue a bachelor’s in chemistry from Whitman College followed by a doctorate in biochemistry from Washington State University.
 Charlie moved to Hamilton in 2010 to pursue a career in infectious disease research.
 The Bitterroot River greatly contributes to the amazing quality of life in the Valley and Charlie joined BRWF to help ensure the future health of the watershed.
 As a board member, Charlie is particularly proud of how BRWF works to bring people from a variety of backgrounds together in a collaborative effort to increase Bitterroot water quality and river habitat.
 Consequently, he is eager to learn more about how the Bitterroot River supports different communities in the Valley.
-Charlie grew up in Tacoma, WA and currently lives in Hamilton, MT with his wife Kelsi and two black labs Wally and Emmi.
-Together they enjoy fly fishing, backpacking, skiing, and mountain biking.
+Charlie grew up in Tacoma, WA and currently lives in Hamilton.
+He enjoys fly fishing, backpacking, skiing, and mountain biking.

 Alex was raised in the foothills of Colorado and has been a Montana flyfishing guide since 2006.
 Since graduating from the University Of Montana in 2013 he has spent his summers guiding on the Bitterroot, Clark Fork, Big Hole, and Missouri Rivers.
 In the off-season he works for a nursery growing native plants for riparian reclamation.
 An avid flyfisherman he has followed trout and steelhead throughout Montana, the PNW and British Colombia.
 Passion for these fish has fostered a deep understanding of the importance of protecting the clean connected systems that support them.
 Alex joined the BRWF to better support preservation of the unique fishery that is the Bitterroot River as well as fostering understanding between the different communities that rely on it.
 Protection of the habitat that underlies the valleys watershed is fundamental to what makes it such a special place to live.